 How Can You Reduce Your Risk of Oral Cancer?

-We find that using ViziLite Plus along with a standard oral cancer examination improves our ability to identify suspicious areas at their earliest stages.
-ViziLite Plus is similar to proven early detection procedures for other cancers such as mammography, Pap smear and PSA.
-ViziLite Plus is a simple and painless examination that gives the best chance to find oral abnormalities at the earliest stage.
+We find that an oral cancer examination improves our ability to identify suspicious areas at their earliest stages.
 Early detection of pre-cancerous tissue can minimize or eliminate the potentially disfiguring effects of oral cancer and possibly save your life.
-We recommend that the ViziLite Plus exam be performed annually.

-Make an appointment today > for an oral cancer screening.
+Make an appointment today > for a dental exam and oral cancer screening.

 Dr Sharon Albright, Dentist Berkeley / Oakland, CA. Also serving Emeryville, Alameda, San Leandro, Piedmont, the Rockridge and Montclair Districts and the surrounding San Francisco East Bay, CA areas.